darrylweaver/ansible-nagios/README.md

 # Prerequisites

 Make sure that DNS or /etc/hosts name resolution is working.
 For example that you can ping web3 at web3.example.com.
 Email is a recommended prerequisite, with choices of Exim, Postfix, and others.

+The templates assume that a dynamic inventory is being used with Openstack to extract the instance name as the hostname and instance UID as the alias.

 ## Role Variables